 Now, when it comes to the actual price, according to an internal study done at The Knot, the average cost of a live wedding band for 2019 was $3,700 (compared to $1,200 for a deejay).
 Some charge a flat fee, while others charge by the hour (which, in that case, can range from $100/hour to $300-$500).

 Though booking a live performance seems to be the less popular option of the two (15 percent to 71 percent), there are a lot of pros to going with a wedding band.
 One of which is the palpable energy a concert gives off that you can’t quite duplicate with a song recording.
 Another is the spontaneity and personal nature of having a live band playing music distinctly for your night.
-A live band is a fun, unique touch for your wedding day.
+Whether you're booking a wedding band from Chicago or Los Angeles, a live band is a fun, unique touch for your wedding day.

 Of course, the choice is ultimately up to you and your partner.
 And, just like choosing flowers, a dress, and a venue, you’ll have to decide which band is the best match for you and your wedding.
 Before booking, make sure to ask questions, like what kind of music they specialize in and what their typical song list looks like.
 You should also work out logistics, like how many breaks they require, how long it takes them to set up and break down their equipment, and what they plan on wearing the day of your wedding (if you care).